Make Your Own Capsule Journal

 Separate your needle from the thread and tie a knot in your thread on top of the long stitch in your journal’s binding.
 Tie a lovely little bow and snip the ends of the thread.
 As an extra step to keep the bow from loosening, you can add a tiny dab of glue to the knot.

-12 Little Things capsule journal open to middle with binding stitches completed and tiny bow at centre
+Your Day in Moments capsule journal open to middle with binding stitches completed and tiny bow at centre

 Your journal is now completely assembled and ready for journaling!
 I hope you fill it with oodles of observations, reflections, and memorable moments from your days.